 Summary and prices

 It can be difficult to put an accurate price on a Lotus Cortina, as there is often so much to take into consideration.
-As a rule of thumb, a top condition car with perfect history could cost somewhere north of £50,000 to the right buyer, although the red and gold competition cars will likely cost considerably more.
+As a rule of thumb, a top condition car with perfect history could cost somewhere considerably north of £50,000 to the right buyer, although the red and gold competition cars are even more highly prized.

 Projects can still be picked up from £10-15k, but it is vital that you can verify the car’s history.
 Search around the £25,000 mark for a road car in decent and usable condition.